Does Marriage Counseling Really Work

 Pastoral Counseling:

-This therapy focuses on religious counseling.
+This therapy focuses on clinical psychology and religious counseling.
 Research on pastoral counseling is limited.
 Many couples think that meeting with their religious leader is useful when seeking help because they believe there is a strong spiritual meaning to their marriage.

 Effectiveness of Marriage Counseling:

-The most effective form of treatment is emotionally focused couples therapy (EFT).
+The most effective form of treatment is the emotionally focused therapy or couples therapy (EFT).
 Research shows that this treatment is very helpful and long-lasting with those of various cultural backgrounds.

 Does Marriage Counseling Work?